We participate in the CanSat Comeback Competition hosted by ARLISS, and organized by UNISEC in Japan .

 Black Rock Desert, Nevada

-This year, this projects goal is to reach within 10 meters of the target.
+This year we are improving every facet of this design, and the goal is to be within 10m of the target.

 We are currently developing our first prototypes.

-The plan is for it to autonomously glide down to the target after ejection.
+The plan is for it to autonomously glide down to the target after ejection from the rocket.

 This year, this projects goal is to reach within 0.5 km of the target.